gracefulife/clova-developer-guide/en/CIC/References/ContextObjects/DeviceState.md

 ## Device.DeviceState {#DeviceState}

-`Device.DeviceState` is a message format applied to report the state of the device of the client to CIC.
+`Device.DeviceState` is a format for reporting the state of the client device to CIC.

 ### Message structure

 {% raw %}

 ```json